 Providing more detail, Powell said, “As the pandemic struck, restaurant meals fell 45 percent, air travel 95 percent, and dentist visits 65 percent.”
 He pointed out that even today, with overall gross domestic product and consumption spending more than fully recovered, spending in the service sector remains about 7 percent below the expected level.
 He continued, “Total employment is now 6 million below its February 2020 level, and 5 million of that shortfall is in the still-depressed service sector.”
 Powell contrasted that with spending on durable goods, which he says is still running about 20% above pre-pandemic levels.

-The inflation component he pointed to is with demand outstripping pandemic-reduced supply, and rising durables prices that are a big factor in why inflation is running ahead of its 2% target.
+The inflation component he pointed shows demand outstripping pandemic-reduced supply, and rising durables prices that are a big factor in why inflation is running ahead of its 2% target.

 The Path Ahead: Maximum Employment

-He described the labor market as “brightening considerably.”
-And said, “The pace of total hiring is faster than at any time in the recorded data before the pandemic.”
+The labor market was described as “brightening considerably.”
+And, “The pace of total hiring is faster than at any time in the recorded data before the pandemic.”
 He then added that “openings and quits” are also at record highs and that employers are reporting they “cannot fill jobs fast enough to meet returning demand.”

 “With vaccinations rising, schools reopening, and enhanced unemployment benefits ending, some factors that may be holding back job seekers are likely fading.
 While the Delta variant presents a near-term risk, the prospects are good for continued progress toward maximum employment,” Powell said.